 The hard disk data for our traditional VPS's are stored on an SAN with the drives in RAID configuration and hot-swappable drives that are ready to take over from other disks.
-The data on our OpenStack virtual servers is stored four times by our ZFS based system.
 This means that the current state of your VPS is very safe.
 However, to protect against the risk of catastrophic events, we recommend that you keep a version of your data outside the data centre in which your VPS is hosted.

 It is also possible that you will want to return the data in the current version to a previous state if becomes corrupted in some way, perhaps as a result of human error.
 You will have to decide what backup method suits you best.